jeffhandley/strickland/docs/Async/TwoStageValidation.md

 While validators can be executed asynchronously using `validateAsync`, there are scenarios where partial, synchronous results can be valuable in your applications.
 These scenarios can defer the asynchronous validation until the right time in the user's workflow, achieving two-stage sync/async validation.

 We learned early on that validators can return either a boolean or a result object with the boolean as an `isValid` property.
-Async validators work similarly: **validators can return either a `Promise` or a result object with the `Promise` as a `validateAsync` property.**
+Async validators work similarly: **validators can return either a `Promise` or a result object with the `Promise` on the `validateAsync` property.**

 We also know that validators can include additional properties on their validation results; this is still true when one of those properties is a `validateAsync` `Promise`.
 Those additional properties will be available to the application synchronously, before resolving the asynchronous result.